 When is this available?

 Booking opened on January 26, 2018.
 Participating teachers will then have the months of February and March to receive a series of two presentations in their classrooms.
 Teachers will be able to work one-on-one with their assigned volunteer to determine the ideal times for their classroom visits.
-Presentations will end on March 23, and presentation numbers are limited, so book early to avoid disappointment.
+Presentations ended in April 2018, and booking will re-open in the Fall 2018 semester.

 How to book: